Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying Approach: Model Evaluation

 \section{Model Evaluation}

-The model evaluation is divided into two subsections.
-First, the horizontal cross-sections of the proposed models are compared with the USGS model, followed by an assessment of their impact on site amplification through a site-response analysis.
+The model evaluation is divided into two subsections: first, the horizontal cross-sections of the proposed models are compared with the USGS model; next, we evaluate their impact on site amplification through a one-dimensional site-response analysis.

-Figure \ref{fig:vel_model_50m} presents a comparison of the 50 m cross-section across four models: the stationary model, the spatially varying model conditioned on the available data, the spatially varying model without any data conditioning, and the USGS SFBA model.
-Additional cross-sections of 10 m and 100 m are provided in the electronic supplement (Figures S11 and S12).
-The $V_{S30}$ input for both the stationary and spatially varying models is obtained from \cite{thompson2014vs30}.
+Figure \ref{fig:vel_model_50m} presents a comparison of the cross-section at 50m depth across four models: the stationary model, the spatially varying model conditioned on the available data, the spatially varying model without any data conditioning, and the USGS SFBA model.
+Additional cross-sections at 10 m and 100 m depth are provided in the electronic supplement (Figures S11 and S12).
+The $V_{S30}$ input for both the stationary and spatially varying models is obtained from \cite{wills2015next}.

-The most notable differences between the proposed models and the USGS model occur in the South Bay and east of the Hayward Fault, where both the stationary and spatially varying models suggest higher shear-wave velocities.
-These adjustments align with findings from \cite{pinilla2024}, which reported over-amplification of seismic waves in these regions in 3D simulations, when compared to observations.
+The most notable differences between the proposed models and the USGS model occur in the South Bay and Livermore Valley, where both the stationary and spatially varying models suggest higher shear-wave velocities.
+Differences in the South Bay are more pronounced at shallower depths, while in Livermore, they become more significant at greater depths.
+Comparisons at $10$, $50$, and $100$ m depth between the stationary and spatially varying models with the USGS SFBA velocity model are presented in the electronic supplement (Figures S14 to S16).
+These differences could be the underlying factor explaining the findings by \cite{pinilla2024}, who reported over-amplification of seismic waves in these regions based on 3D simulations when compared to observations; although, a new set of 3D simulations with the proposed models would be required to test the hypothesis.